course-details-portlet

 Course content

 Under guidance, the students must carry out a concert project relevant to working life after completing their studies.
 Practical experience in planning and implementation as well as evaluation of projects will give the students important tools they will need as project makers in a versatile future musician's life.
-Current topics are work in The Cultural Schoolbag, concert organizing, programming, stage performance, audience, social media, press releases, concert reviews, application writing, CV etc. The course will create interest, insight and understanding of how one, as a musician, can create and realize projects aimed at different audience groups, including children and young people.
+Current topics are work in The Cultural Schoolbag, concert organizing, programming, stage performance, audience, social media, press releases, concert reviews, application writing, budgets, CV etc. The course will create interest, insight and understanding of how one, as a musician, can create and realize projects aimed at different audience groups, including children and young people.
+The course in entrepreneurship will create a consciousness about the processes required to create you own workplace.
+The course provides specialization in topics around the business, market, culture, industry and society, and strengthen awareness of their own arts.
+The course emphasizes expanding the entrepreneurial and communicative toolbox of musicians, strengthening their artistic practice, and fostering collaboration and teamwork.

 Learning outcome